 Want to make your lawn the best on the block?
-Use our Turf tips to help identify problem areas to better understand what you're dealing with.
+Use our lawn tips to help identify problem areas to better understand what you're dealing with.
 Need more help?
 Just give us a call.

 The first mowing generally will remove almost all of the old brown leaves revealing a nice green lawn below.
 Though none of us want to do it, it's better to start mowing your lawn too early than too late.
-Set the mower at the highest or second highest mowing height (I'd leave it there all year), put on a sharp blade, all clippings should always be bagged and if You want to mulch, you should only mulch 1 in 4 mowing’s.
+Set the mower at the highest or second highest mowing height (I'd leave it there all year), put on a sharp blade, all clippings should always be bagged and if You want to mulch, you should only mulch 1 in 4 mowings.

 Drought stress makes lawns extremely susceptible to cosmetic damage from mowers, spreaders, and human traffic (photos).
 Drought stress may not have been easily visible before mowing.
-Turf likely was at the drought stressed stage where footprints (or mower tracks) remain in the turf and don't snap back like well-watered turf, or may have been entering the stage where it turns a bluish-gray color.
-Severity of the damage depends on the stage of drought stress and weight of the mower (zero-turn radius mowers and ride-on spreaders that are now so popular are much heavier than the walk-behind models).
+Turf likely was at the drought-stressed stage where footprints (or mower tracks) remain in the turf and don't snap back like well-watered turf, or may have been entering the stage where it turns a bluish-gray color.
+The severity of the damage depends on the stage of drought stress and weight of the mower (zero-turn radius mowers and ride-on spreaders that are now so popular are much heavier than the walk-behind models).
 With rain or irrigation, the turf in these tracks should grow back in a couple of weeks.